noi-techpark/documentation/FLIGHTRULES.md

 REFRESH MATERIALIZED VIEW bdppermissions;
 ```
 #### I want to combine a role with users

+In V1 you must do this through SQL, as follows:
 ```sql
 INSERT INTO bdpusers_bdproles(user_id, role_id) VALUES (
     (SELECT id FROM bdpuser WHERE email = 'this_is_my@ema.il'),